 How does your teen do that?
 Ask them to talk through specific steps they can take.
 They could start a conversation with another classmate at the table instead.
 Even if this classmate isn't a potential new best friend, having other social interactions or even focusing fully on how lunch tastes instead of what the bully is saying is like giving the bully zero coins from the slot machine.
 Your teen can turn their head and body away from the bully and in the direction of other classmates at the table to show interest in others and no attention to the bully.
 If peers ask questions about what the bully is saying, your teen as calmly as possible can share that the rumors are not true and change the topic to help move the conversation forward.

 Parents can inform school staff members so that staff can monitor interactions between your teen and the bully and intervene if needed.
 Although this is an option, it's also important to teach your teen how to support themself in these situations.
 StopBullying.gov offers tools for parents and children to help prevent and address bullying of all kinds, including cyberbullying.
-You can also visit the American Academy of Child & Adolescent Psychiatry website for answers to frequently asked questions about bullies and bullying.
+You can also visit the American Academy of Child and Adolescent Psychiatry website for answers to frequently asked questions about bullies and bullying.

 Practice makes progress